luiarthur/tmux.vim/README.md

 ## Usage
 1. Start a `tmux` session.
-2. Open a file in NeoVIM 0.5+
+2. Open a file in NeoVIM / VIM.
 3. In `Normal` mode, type `Ctrl-k`.
 If the file extension is of a supported language (see below), then an appropriate REPL will be spawned in a `tmux` pane below.
 If the language is not supported, or if you prefer a different REPL, start a terminal